Last reviewed on 20th October 2021

 If you’ve been declined, then don’t panic and certainly don’t give up.
 There are many different ways to approach lenders and there are specialist advisors that can help you every step of the way.

-Contractor mortgages with bad credit
+I’m a contractor with bad credit

-Enquirers often assume they have a really bad credit file, but in reality, their credit files are adequate enough to be approved.
-If your credit issues happened over two years ago and your payments have been on time since, then lenders may take your recent financial stability into consideration.
+If your credit issues happened over two years ago and your payments have since been on time, then lenders may take your recent financial stability into consideration.

-All of our advisors specialise in mortgages that may involve adverse credit, as well as mortgages for contractors.
+All of our advisors specialise in mortgages that involve adverse credit, as well as mortgages for contractors.
 Simply make an enquiry to get started.